Operational clarity for daily work

 1. General provisions for appointment to the position

-2. Regulations and other documents the senior housekeeper must know
+2. Regulations and documents the supervisor must know

 3. Job duties